Rowland & Chinami Ricketts: Table Runner

 Chinami Ricketts weaves traditional narrow-width yardage for kimono and obi.
 After first studying indigo dyeing in her native Tokushima, Japan, Chinami pursued an apprenticeship with Yumie Aoto, where she learned the kasuri (ikat) and weaving techniques that form the foundation of her work today.

-Indigo-dyed unspun bast fibers patterned with a stenciled paste resist, available in two designs: Uki (Large Dots) and Hoshi (Small Dots).
+Indigo-dyed unspun bast fibers patterned with a stenciled paste resist, available in four designs: Uki (Large Dots), Hoshi (Small Dots), & Sazanami (Stripes).

 12" x 60"